An official withdrawal is a permanent withdrawal from the College. To apply for an official withdrawal, please click here.

 If your request is related to any other medical condition, including a traumatic injury, accident, or illness, you must schedule an appointment (health permitting) and submit documentation to Student Health Services (located in Campus Center South Lower Level).
 For specific questions contact Student Health Services at (914) 251-6380.

 Students who take mid-semester approved Medical Leaves are given W grades.
 Students on Medical Leaves remain eligible to maintain insurance through the Financial Services Office (contact Financial Services at (914) 251-6080 for specific information related to maintaining your College insurance).
 Students on Medical Leaves who are insured on non-college insurance should check eligibility for continuing coverage with their insurance companies.

-Although a request for return will be assessed whenever requested by a student, a medical leave is generally for a period of no less than six months, and must be requested in writing for each subsequent year.
+Although a request for return will be assessed whenever requested by a student, a medical leave is generally for a period of no less than six months.
+If a medical leave is needed for more than a year, a request for an extension must be made in writing by the student for the subsequent year.
 Please note that a return from a Medical Leave of Absence requires approval from the Office of the Vice President for Student Affairs following a re-entry assessment process.
 This process must be completed within six weeks prior to the semester for which you wish to return.
 Click on the link below for the forms necessary for return.

 Counseling return from medical leave forms Procedure and Application for Readmission from MLOA